zouzhn/zouzhn/README.md

 - 👋 Hi, I’m @zouzhn
 - 👀 I’m interested in LiDAR point clouds, SLAM, Deep Learning, and pavement disease detection.
-- 🌱 I’m currently learning SLAM and Deep Learning.
+- 🌱 I’m currently studying SLAM and Deep Learning.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 zouzhn@tongji.edu.cn

 <!---
 zouzhn/zouzhn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.